arc-eng/cli-demo/generate-rank-select/analysis/game-of-life.md

   3. Fix the issue and respond with a short, concise explanation of the errors and the changes you made
   ```

-By automating these tasks, PR Pilot significantly reduces the manual effort required to set up and configure a new project, allowing developers to focus on writing code and solving problems.
+By automating these tasks, Arcane Engine significantly reduces the manual effort required to set up and configure a new project, allowing developers to focus on writing code and solving problems.